 Some days we’re stretched to the limit at work.
+Other days, we’re hunched over laptops in less-than-ideal working positions at home, like sitting on the couch, floor, or at a folding table in the laundry room.
 And during these frazzled times, it’s good to take a short break for a few minutes to channel our inner yogis, breathe deeply and relax with some office yoga – no mat necessary!

 Stress in the workplace is a serious problem.
 It can be bad for your productivity and bad for your overall health.
-As Yoga Journal explains, a healthy spine should have an “S”-shape.
+A healthy spine should have an “S”-shape.
 Unfortunately, sitting at a desk all day often causes one to slouch.
 And this puts the spine into an unhealthy “C” position.

 To get your Om on, put your computer to sleep, take a few deep breaths, and do these five stretches that will get the tension out and boost those endorphins:

 - Sitting in your office chair, put both feet flat on the floor so your knees are at a 90-degree angle

 - Place your hands on your knees.

 - As you inhale, arch your back and look up toward the ceiling, slowly opening the chest.
 This is the “cat” part.

 - As you exhale, round your spine, letting your head drop forward (like a cow grazing).

 - Repeat for three to five breath cycles.